keisks/reassess-gec/README.md

 - - -

-This document describes the proposed method described in the following paper:
+This repository contains data and scripts in the following paper:

     @InProceedings{###,
       author    = {Sakaguchi, Keisuke  and  Napoles, Courtney and Post, Matt  and  Tetreault, Joel},